tajacks/running-servers/src/chapters/01-introduction/01-02-this-guide.md

 ---
 layout: layouts/chapter.njk
-title: Reading this Book
+title: Reading this Guide
-description: How to read and understand the layout of this book
+description: How to read and understand the layout of this guide
 chapter: introduction
 chapterNumber: 1
 sectionNumber: 2
 ---

+## Variables

+Floating to the right in the header, there is a button labeled "VARIABLES".
+This button controls how text is rendered on the screen.
+The guide makes use of variable substition to make copy and pasting easier.
+Configuring values in the pop-up menu that appears when clicking the button lets you customize the setup and copy and paste commands with your values already present.

+When a variable is substituted inside a code block, it appears {% hl %}highlighted {% endhl %}.

+{% command %}
+echo "Hello, $ADMIN_USER"
+{% endcommand %}

+To make use of this optional functionality, JavaScript must be enabled.

 ## Typography

-This book uses consistent text elements to draw attention to notable content and distinguish input from output.
+This guide uses consistent text elements to draw attention to notable content and distinguish input from output.
 They also just look great.
-Take a moment to familiarize yourself with the following flourishes you'll see throughout the book.
+The following are some flourishes used throughout the guide.

 ### Shell Commands